 Once clicked, the button changes to Deploying.
 Click it again to open the deployment status page:

 Detailed events are shown on the right of this page, for advanced users to debug in case of errors.

-- UI should parse these events further

-- · Events should be documented

-- 2. When deployment is complete, click Back to nodes list.
+2. When deployment is complete, click Back to nodes list.
 The new Node should be in a Ready state.